GeoffAWaddington/CSI30Wiki/CSI-Overview.md

 Note: CSI requires access to the MIDI Devices and needs them disabled in Reaper's Preferences>Audio>MIDI Devices.
 For this reason, CSI may not be ideal for use with MIDI Controller Keyboards that will require notes to be passed along to Reaper in addition to the control functions.
 However, users have successfully implemented work arounds by using BOME MIDI Translator to split out note versus control data and creating a virtual MIDI port for use with CSI and the control data.

+## Benefits of CSI

+* Works with any MIDI, MCU or OSC device
+* Allows multiple surfaces to work as an integrated system
+* Support files include starting points for many common surfaces
+* Highly customizable (text based surface files have a relatively small learning curve)
+* Mac and PC support
+* Open-source project (contributions accepted)

 ## High-level Concepts

 ### Pages